SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### ref_len

 The length of the OSM ref tag, designed to make choice of e.g. road shield backgrounds easier.
-Values for `ref` tend to be short (e.g. "A1") or long (e.g. "A627(M)"); generally speaking a split at "less than 6 characters" works well visually.
+Values for `ref` tend to be short (e.g. "A1") or long (e.g. "A627(M)"); generally speaking a split at "less than 6 characters" works well visually, although that is the responsibility of the display style, not here.

 ### edge

-This will be `sidewalk`, `verge`, ford` or unset.
+This will be `sidewalk`, `verge`, `ford` or unset.
 Designed to be used to influence the rendering on major road types.  `sidewalk` is set if one of many "sidewalk-indicating" tags such as `sidewalk:left=yes` is set; similarly `verge` and `ford` (for long fords on roads).

 ### bridge